 As an educator you may have a love/hate relationship with YouTube.
-There are many educational and noneducational videos on YouTube that have child appropriate content.
+There are many reasons to use YouTube in Education.
+YouTube educational and noneducational videos on YouTube that have child appropriate content.

 Unfortunately, there is also a ton of videos on YouTube with inappropriate content.
 The technical process of separating the appropriate from the inappropriate is a lot more difficult than some may think.

-Three main things have changed for students when using YouTube on our Chromebooks.
+With YouTube restricted mode enabled, three main things change for students when using YouTube on Chromebooks.

-- When searching for videos, restricted videos will no longer show up in the search
+- When searching for videos, restricted videos no longer show up in the search

 - Comments for videos are no longer shown